-- Kindergarten 5th grade students must wear shoes with closed toe and no backless shoes (to allow for recess activities) - 6th 12th grade students must wear shoes with closed toes: black, gray, brown, white, and navy (no tennis shoes on chapel day, which includes Converse All Stars (Chuck Taylors), slippers/bedroom shoes) - Rain boots may be worn on rainy days only.
+- Kindergarten 5th grade students must wear shoes with closed toe and no backless shoes (to allow for recess activities) - 6th 12th grade students must wear shoes with closed toes.

 Physical Education Uniforms

 Lower School: All students in kindergarten - 5th grades must wear an official Prince Avenue PE Uniform during PE classes.
 (They may wear their PE uniform all day on PE days.)
 Official uniforms include shirts and shorts and are available through the Wolverine General Store located on campus.
 Socks and tennis shoes are also required.
 Navy cotton sweatpants may be worn in the winter.